 Where to Eat and Stay in Historic Deerfield MA

-EAT: Champney’s at Deerfield Inn.
-Named after a Deerfield resident artist, who happened to be the first Art Teacher at Smith College, Champney’s is, thankfully, the best place to eat in the area.
+Champney’s, named after a Deerfield resident artist who happened to be the first Art Teacher at Smith College, is thankfully the best place to eat in the area.
 That’s partially because it’s the ONLY place to eat in Historic Deerfield, but also because it’s very good.
-It’s also one of the best places around for craft beer on tap.
-You can try out a few new local drafts in a flight and choose your favorites.

-Yes, you are far from the coast.
-But this is Massachusetts, so get the excellent thick and creamy “Door Crasher New England Clam Chowder” ($6, $11) to start.
-I made a meal of that along with amazing Flash-Fried Brussels Sprouts with Sweet and Spicy Maple Aioli and pungent Truffle Fries ($12).
+Yes, you are not on the coast.
+But this is Massachusetts – so get the delectable thick and creamy “Door Crasher New England Clam Chowder” ($6, $11) to start.
+I made a meal of that plus the amazing Flash-Fried Brussels Sprouts with Sweet and Spicy Maple Aioli and pungent Truffle Fries ($12).
+On a second night, the Seafood Pasta special blew me away with it toothsome sauce and overabundance of shellfish.
 Other diners were “mmm-ing” over the Mushroom Risotto, Champney’s Fish and Chips ($18) and French Cut Chicken Breast ($29).
-It seems you can’t go wrong with anything in this cozy restaurant.

 More Historic Weekend Getaways In New England